MetaMask/examples/metamask-with/metamask-sdk-create-react-app/README.md

-This is an example of how to use the MetaMask SDK inside a Next.js application using the pages directory.
+This is an example of how to use the MetaMask SDK inside a Create-React-App application.

 ## Getting Started